Simon Pierre Tchoungui

-Simon Pierre Tchoungui (28 October 1916 – 23 July 1997) was a medical doctor who was appointed Prime Minister of Cameroon from October 1965 until 20 May 1972, when the United Republic of Cameroon came into being.
+Simon Pierre Tchoungui (28 October 1916 – 23 July 1997) was a medical doctor who was appointed Prime Minister of East Cameroon from October 1965 until 20 May 1972, when the United Republic of Cameroon came into being.

 Early years

 Simon Pierre Tchoungui was born in Nkolmending, Mefou Division, Center Province of Cameroon on 28 October 1916.

 He belonged to the Ewondo / Bulu group collectively known as the Beti people.

 He attended the Ayos school for health assistants, founded in 1932 by Eugène Jamot.

 After his schooling he worked as a medical assistant in Yaoundé and Mbalmayo.

 During World War II he enrolled as a soldier in the Free French Forces from 1942 to 1945.

 He then studied at Dakar Medical School, qualifying as a surgeon to 1947, when he returned to Cameroon.

 He studied at the University of Paris from 1950 to 1956, gaining a PhD in Medicine.

 In 1960 Tchoungui was medical superintendent of Yaoundé Central Hospital.